-This Breville Quick Touch BMO734XL countertop microwave model debuted a couple years ago as a high-tech and best microwave equipped with plenty of sensors, a large, informative panel, and intuitive controls.
+This Breville Quick Touch BMO734XL countertop microwave model debuted a couple of years ago as a high-tech and best microwave equipped with plenty of sensors, a large, informative panel, and intuitive controls.
 Now that consumers have had a little time to put their models through their paces, let’s see what they have to say!
-This may come in handy if and when you shop for the best countertop microwave oven for your kitchen.
+This may come in handy if and when you are shopping for the best countertop microwave oven for your kitchen.
+This model could be one of the finest microwaves for your home.

 This ½ cubic foot Breville model comes with ten power levels, and lots of “sensor IQ” options to automatically adjust cooking time for the food you choose.
 It features knob-based controls with a large LCD screen for fine-tuning everything.
 Prices are currently around $250, making it one of the more expensive home microwaves.